Sacramento Personal Injury Lawyer

 Serious injuries can create a great deal of stress physically and emotionally, in addition to being financially draining for both you and your family.
 If an injury is caused by no fault of your own, but due to the negligence of another, you may have the legal right to seek compensation for your suffering and medical bills.

 Call the law office of Walkup, Melodia, Kelly & Schoenberger and speak to an experienced Sacramento personal injury lawyer.
-Our team of injury attorneys offer free case evaluations and work on a contingency fee basis.
+Our team of trial lawyers offer free case evaluations and work on a contingency fee basis.
 We can explain your legal rights and work towards getting you the compensation you deserve.

-- Experience: Our personal injury attorneys in Sacramento have been representing injured victims for almost 60 years.
+- Experience: Our Sacramento law office has been representing injury victims for almost 60 years.

 - Results: We have successfully recovered over $1 billion for our clients.

 - Compassion: Our law firm will not hesitate to take your case to trial in order to secure the compensation you are entitled to.